 - Take reasonable care.
 Professional trustees must take more care than others.

 - Act jointly.
 Trustees should not normally delegate functions to each other.
 Trustees are jointly liable for mistakes and should therefore act together.

 - Not charge fees.
 Only professional trustees can claim more than their out of pocket expenses.

 - Ensure the beneficiaries are kept fully informed.
 This avoids disputes.

 These are onerous responsibilities.
 That is one reason why at least one professional trustee is often appointed.

 We can help

 Trusts and Estate Planning can be a very complex process and one model doesn’t fit all.
-We will endeavor to go the extra mile for you, and take away any stress or burden in the process, to make it as simple and straight forward for you, whilst ensuring your wishes are met.
+We will go the extra mile for you, and take away any stress or burden in the process, to make it as simple and straight forward for you, whilst ensuring your wishes are met.